wsargent/docker-cheat-sheet/README.md

 See [advanced volumes](http://crosbymichael.com/advanced-docker-volumes.html) for more details.
 Container42 is [also helpful](http://container42.com/2014/11/03/docker-indepth-volumes/).

+For an easy way to clean abandoned volumes, see [docker-cleanup-volumes](https://github.com/chadoe/docker-cleanup-volumes)

 As of 1.3, you can [map MacOS host directories as docker volumes](http://docs.docker.com/userguide/dockervolumes/#mount-a-host-directory-as-a-data-volume) through boot2docker:

 ```